KeystoneDefiant/BoxCutter/README.md

 # BoxCutter

-## It's a thing that does a thing with your LaunchBox data
+## It's a thing that does a thing with your LaunchBox data things

 You need more details?
 OK then, Mary Lou, buckle up and get ready for the info train to come into the station.
-WOOOWOOOOOOO.
+WOOOWooooooo.

 BoxCutter will take your platform list, grab all games labled as your favorite, and then copy the metadata, images, videos and the ROM files to where ever you want it.